 |0901: Coffee, roasted|

 Navigating the world of international trade can be complicated and confusing.
 Whether you make the correct decision can have a real impact on your business.
 That’s why it’s so important to speak with a licensed customs consultant like the ones at USA Customs Clearance, powered by AFC International.

 An import-export consultant can walk you through the entire import or export process.
 Our consultants take the guesswork out of the situation and ensure that you have the information to make the right decision, every time.

 Whether you’re having trouble finding your Schedule B code or figuring out how to export a certain product, our consultants are there to help.
 Our experts realize that every business and circumstance is unique and requires tailor-made solutions.
-Reach out to our experts today and get the import-export help you need.
+Reach out to our experts today to schedule a personalized consulting session, or give us a call at (855) 912-0406 and get the import-export help you need.